 But based on the overall sentiment expressed in the comments posted to message boards and on Twitter, the collective patience among PlayStation users had long since run out – especially when rival Xbox appeared to be back online.

 “This is so frustrating,” wrote calin75.
 “The hackers think they’re hurting Sony, but the ones that really pay for this bull crap are the innocent users.”

-In August, Lizard Squad said it took down the PlayStation Network by flooding it with illegitimate traffic, something called a distributed denial-of-service attack (DDoS) in the video game world, resulting in millions of gamers being unable to play together online.
+In August, the group said it took down the PlayStation network in the same fashion: by flooding it with illegitimate traffic, something called a distributed denial-of-service attack (DDoS) in the video game world.

-As CNNMoney reported at the time, when John Smedley, president of Sony Online Entertainment, tweeted about those “large scale” attacks, he became a Lizard Squad target himself – even at 30,000 feet.
+As CNNMoney reported at the time, when John Smedley, president of Sony Online Entertainment, tweeted about those “large scale” attacks, he became a target himself – even at 30,000 feet.

 “We have been receiving reports that @j_smedley’s plane #362 from DFW to SAN has explosives on-board, please look into this,” the group tweeted to American Airlines, resulting in the flight being diverted.

-Earlier this month, Sony was again hit with a similar outage.
-Lizard Squad not only took credit for that one too, but it promised more “Christmas presents” would soon be coming.
+Earlier this month, Sony was hit with a similar outage that Lizard Squad not only took credit for, but it promised additional “Christmas presents” would soon be coming.
 “Unlike Santa, we don’t like giving all of our Christmas presents out on one day.
 This entire month will be entertaining,” Lizard Squad tweeted.

 CNN’s Ben Brumfield, Steve Almasy, Brian Stelter and Tony Marco contributed to this report.